talkowski-lab/athena/README.md

 And based on the second distribution, `SV size`, we can also see that 99% of all deletions in the training set are smaller than 47kb, which means that we probably do not need to extend the training of our 2D model beyond \~50kb to capture almost all of the informative 2D signal.

+Likewise, we can see that 99.9% of deletions are smaller than 156kb, so we can safely restrict computing 2D mutation rates to a maximum distance of 160kb while only failing to model <0.1% of all deletions.

-Based on this logic along with some approximate rounding, we can decide on the two key parameters used in the remaining steps of the mutation rate model:
+Based on this logic along with some approximate rounding, we can decide on the three key parameters used in the remaining steps of the mutation rate model:
 ```
 1D bin size: 5kb
-2D maximum bin-pair distance: 50kb
+2D maximum bin-pair distance (training): 50kb
+2D maximum bin-pair distance (full model): 160kb
 ```

 ---